 How to Get Your Dog to Stop Digging Holes in the Yard

 We were having digging issues with Spudward.
-He is an English Coonhound, also called a Red Tick Hound, mix with an unbelievable appetite for digging.
-Soon after his arrival to our house, the back yard started to resemble swiss cheese.
+He is an English Coonhound mix, also called a Red Tick Hound, with an unbelievable appetite for digging.
+Soon after his arrival at our house, the back yard started to resemble swiss cheese.